 Regardless of what you hang on a purple tree, its vibrant, fluffy foliage will definitely steal the limelight come Christmas Day.

-Before the birth of red, blue, pink, and purple trees, Christmas was all about green pines.
-Try an unconventional colored tree this year, and enjoy an experience like you’ve never had before.
+Before the birth of red, blue, pink, and purple trees, the holidays was all about green pines.
+Try an unconventional colored Christmas tree this year, and enjoy an experience like you’ve never had before.